Dalton says Bears told him starting quarterback job is his

 Dalton has thrown for 33,764 yards, 218 touchdowns and 126 interceptions over nine seasons with Cincinnati and one with Dallas.
 He led the Bengals to the playoffs his first five seasons after they drafted him out of TCU in the second round in 2011, but never won a postseason game.

-He made the Pro Bowl as a rookie and in 2014 and 2016.
-He set several Bengals passing records, but in more recent years, the offensive line deteriorated.
-So did the cast around him.
-His results suffered, too, and the Bengals released him in late April after drafting Joe Burrow with the No. 1 overall pick.

-Dalton then signed with Dallas as a backup in early May.
+Dalton was released by released him in late April after Cincinnati drafted Joe Burrow with the No. 1 overall pick, then signed with Dallas as a backup.
 He wound up playing in 11 games and made nine starts with Dak Prescott suffering a season-ending ankle injury in Week 5.
 The Cowboys finished 6-10 and missed the playoffs for the second year in a row.

 Dalton dealt with a concussion and COVID-19 last season.
 Now, at 33, he gets another fresh start in Chicago.